Louise Adélaïde de Bourbon (1696–1750): Biography

 At the death of her sister the Princess of Condé in 1720, Louise Adélaïde was given all property owned by the Princess – much to the annoyance of the Prince of Condé, Duke of Bourbon.

 In 1732 her mother died having reconciled with her children – the Conti family had been estranged from their mother due to their father's behaviour.
-It was around this time that she purchased the Hôtel de Lauzun on the quai Malaquais from the widow of the Duke de Lauzun.
+It was around this time that she purchased the Hôtel de Lauzun on the quai Malaquais from Geneviève Marie de Durfort, the widow of the Duke de Lauzun.
 At that time it became known as Hôtel de La Roche-sur-Yon and is shown with this name on the 1739 Turgot map of Paris.

+Death

 Having outlived all her siblings and parents, Mademoiselle de La Roche-sur-Yon died in Paris at the age of 54.
-She was buried at the Carmel du faubourg Saint-Jacques, in the capital.
+She was buried at the Carmel du faubourg Saint-Jacques cemetery, in the capital, Paris, France.

-René Louis, Marquis d'Argenson noted in his memoirs: "Mademoiselle de la Roche-sur-Yon, princess of the blood, died last night of the smallpox.
+René Louis de Voyer de Paulmy, Marquis d'Argenson noted in his memoirs: "Mademoiselle de la Roche-sur-Yon, princess of the blood, died last night of the smallpox.
 She was a good princess, and left many bastards."